| Title: | Simple and Configurable Tables in 'HTML', 'LaTeX', 'Markdown', 'Word', 'PNG', 'PDF', and 'Typst' Formats |

 instead, you should style the headers directly in the header definition using markdown syntax:

-syntax for the other options, and that we create Word documents by converting a markdown table to .docx
+Word documents by converting a markdown table to .docx via the Pandoc software, which requires

 options(tinytable_tt_digits = 4) tt(head(iris))